 Wars in the Old Testament were fought to achieve God’s purposes.
 In the New Testament, we are called to a different type of war, a spiritual war.
-Although the weapons of our warfare are no longer carnal, there is a lot to learn from the real time warriors of the Old Testament.
+Although the weapons of our warfare are no longer carnal, there is a lot to learn from the real-time warriors of the Old Testament.
 Studies about their faith, their character, their achievements, and even their failures can enrich our own spiritual fight and help us become Women of Valor (or Men of Valor for my male readers).
-I hope this to be the first in a series entitled Old Testament Warriors.
-We begin with an Old Testament hero that has been often overlooked, Uriah the Hittite.
+We begin our journey by looking into the life of a little known warrior, Uriah the Hittite.

 Most of us Christians are familiar with the story of David, Bathsheba, and the warrior David killed in order to cover up his affair, Uriah.
 In the countless times that I have read this story, I paid little attention to Uriah.
 Even though he is a central figure in this account, he is overshadowed by the renowned King David and the enormity of David’s sin.
 Uriah is the victim, of course, but as often happens, the victim’s story can get lost because of the weightier personalities.
 But God never forgot Uriah and He made sure that his name would never be forgotten.

 Don’t Miss Out on Our “Untold Stories of Old Testament Heroes Series“!